wxsd-sales/peer-support-demo-app/README.md

 # Peer Support
 Welcome to our WXSD DEMO Repo! <!-- Keep this here -->

-Peer Support is a community-based peer to peer mental health therapy platform built using Webex Android SDK.
+This is a sample application which demonstrates how a possible community-based peer-to-peer mental/health support platform could be created using Webex android SDK.
+We use the SDK to demonstarte functionalities like creating sessions, let the user join the sessions, get details of the members in the sessions, retrieve details of the user and soon.

 <!-- Keep the following here -->
  *_Everything included is for demo and Proof of Concept purposes only.
 Your use of the site is solely at your own risk.
 This site may contain links to third party content, which we do not warrant, endorse, or assume liability for.
 These demos are for Cisco Webex usecases, but are not Official Cisco Webex Branded demos._